Published: 8:16 AM on May 31, 2018

 This year marks the 234th anniversary of the celebration of Corpus Christi in Trinidad and Tobago; it focuses on the Christian tradition and belief in the Body and Blood of Jesus Christ and his Real Presence in the Holy Eucharist.

 “The significance of the feast resonates with us all, as it calls upon us to demonstrate values of compassion, sacrifice and love in our service to each other.
-Traditionally a great day for planning, may the natural and religious seeds we sow today yield bountiful and lasting fruit for ourselves and our nation.” – Executive Director, Dr. Robin Maraj.
+Traditionally a great day for planting, may the natural and religious seeds we sow today yield bountiful and lasting fruit for ourselves and our nation.” – Executive Director, Dr. Robin Maraj.

 Wishing you a holy Corpus Christi.